p0nce/life-idioms/articles/Software Artifacts as elementary unit.md

 In this blog they will all be "software artifacts".

-A _Software Artifact_:
+A _Software Artifact_ has:

 - **Existence.** Has a physical extent in lines of codes, documentation, or data presence `Extent(x)`.
   Arguably if it isn't there, then it doesn't exist.

 - **Price.** For each artifact `x`, we note `ATM(x)` the amount of Attention/Time/Money gained by `x` existing.
-  This is the cost to write the artifact, the cost to maintain it, selling it, etc. aggregated.
+  This is the cost to write the artifact, the cost to maintain it, selling it, etc. aggregated over its total lifetime.

-  More often than not, this price isn't known.
+  More often than not, this ATM isn't known.

 ## Equality